 3. Spay and neuter

 While the exact number of community cats in the United States is unknown, some estimate it might be as high as 70 million.
 That’s a lot of unowned cats!
 Traditional measures include eradication and relocation.
 These have often been proven ineffective.
 Ohio is one of the few states where shooting feral cats is not illegal, and they are STILL overrun with feral cats.
 Killing them also creates a vacuum effect that has new cats moving in.
-It also isn’t a solution as it doesn’t solve the ongoing problem that is causing these cats to be born outdoors: unfixed pets.
+It also isn’t a solution as it doesn’t solve the ongoing problem that is causing these cats to be born outdoors: unfixed pets from irresponsible pet owners.

 There’s a method called TNR or Trap Neuter Return that is being adopted across the country in many communities.
 It’s a way of stabilizing the population to avoid more kittens being born and yet avoiding the vacuum effect by having the cats slowly reduce.